-The Pan Am Games is a series of sporting events that is held for the countries of the Americas.
-The competition takes place typically the summer before the Summer Olympic Games.
-In 2015, the 17th Pan Am Games will be held in Toronto, Ontario Canada from July 10th – July 26th.
+The Pan American Games is a series of sporting events that is held for the countries of the Americas.
+The competition typically takes place the summer before the Summer Olympic Games.
+In 2023, the Pan Am Games will be held in Santiago, Chile from October 20th to November 5th.
 Over 6,100 athletes are expected to participate in a total of 36 different sports.
-There are several broadcasters in the Americas, with the host and primary broadcaster being the CBC.
+There are several broadcasters in the Americas, with the host and primary broadcaster being Mediapro.
+We recommend watching on ESPN.
 Outside of the Americas, you would be blocked but you can watch from anywhere with a VPN.

-Best VPN to Stream the Pan Am Games
+How to Watch the Pan Am Games from Anywhere

 The first Pan America Games were suggested in 1932 at the Summer Olympic Games in Los Angeles, California.
 The first games were held in 1937 in Texas, but there was a lack of interest.
 Not to be deterred, there was a meeting of the Pan American Sports Congress held in 1940.
 The first games were to be held in Buenos Aires in 1942, but that was postponed because of World War II until 1951.